Martin Hammerich: Educator

-After the death of Niels Bygum Krarup in 1842, Hammerich was appointed as new headmaster of Borgerdydskolerne, his old school in Christianshavn.
+After the death of Niels Bygum Krarup in 1842, Hammerich was appointed as the new headmaster of Borgerdydskolerne, his old school in Christianshavn.
 He stayed in the position for 25 years.
 As a member of a school commission and through numerous articles, he had a significant impact on Johan Nicolai Madvig (1804–1886) and the reorganization of the secondary school system in 1850.